ktff/sharedlib/README.md

 sharedlib is a crate for loading shared libraries at runtime.
 This is a useful primitive for implementing other things like plugins.
 The advantage of this crate over other shared library crates is that it provides both lifetime-bound and ref-counted libraries, and it allows both functions and data to be loaded.

 # Quickstart
 To load a library you can use any of the `Lib`, `LibTracked`, or `LibUnsafe` `structs`.
 Each of these `struct`s provides different guarantees.
-For more information about the guarantees they provide, see the [choosing your guarantees][choosing_your_guarantees] section in the docs.
+For more information about the guarantees they provide see the [choosing your guarantees][choosing_your_guarantees] section in the docs.
 We use `Lib` for the examples below:

 [choosing_your_guarantees]: https://tyleo.github.io/sharedlib/target/doc/sharedlib/index.html#choosing-your-guarantees